 Underwriting: A process when a loan goes through approval based on a certain set of lender requirements.
 The buyer and property must meet the lender’s predetermined guidelines to be approved.

 Automated Valuation Models: A regression model that establishes the market value of a property.
 AVMs will take into account certain dependent variables.
 Automation is important for speed, but human-power behind the model is what gives it real MoJo.
-AVMs are good, but there's nothing like hands-on knowledge–have a Jovio neighborhood expert verify any AVM data.
+AVMs are good, but there's nothing like hands-on knowledge–have a Jovio agent verify any AVM data.

 Walk-through: This will occur when the buyer is visiting the property before closing.
 It's the process of verifying that all areas of the property are in acceptable condition, usually prior to meeting with the Escrow Officer.
 Once the walk-through happens without issues, the buyer can close and take possession.

 1031 Tax EXchange: (Two x’s on this one… Do we get bonus points?!)
 Stick with us here–a 1031 Tax Exchange is a way for an investor to buy a property and defer capital gains.
 It’s basically the swap of one business asset for another.
 The main thing to remember is “like” property, whether it’s vacant land, a rental property, a commercial building, etc. There have been some recent changes to this loophole so consulting a trusted tax advisor is suggested!